This article describes the message processing architecture of Azure Service Bus.

 Processing of incoming relay requests

-When a client sends a request to Service Bus, the Azure load balancer routes it to any of the gateway nodes.
+When a client sends a request to the Azure Relay service, the Azure load balancer routes it to any of the gateway nodes.
 If the request is a listening request, the gateway node creates a new relay.
 If the request is a connection request to a specific relay, the gateway node forwards the connection request to the gateway node that owns the relay.
 The gateway node that owns the relay sends a rendezvous request to the listening client, asking the listener to create a temporary channel to the gateway node that received the connection request.

 When the relay connection is established, the clients can exchange messages via the gateway node that is used for the rendezvous.